 _____________________________________________________________________________________________June 1914, he writes an essay in the english ROR

-His first few article in jamaat newspapers began in April of 1915 (he was 23-24 years old) and they continued for many years.
+His first few articles in jamaat newspapers began in April of 1915 (he was 23-24 years old) and they continued for many years.
 His jamaat took his essays and articles and put them into book form in 1916.
 The first such book was “Kalimatul Fasl” which started as a series of essays and was officially put into book form.
 This book focused on issues between the Lahori-Ahmadi’s and Qadiani-Ahmadi’s.
 Those issues included Takfir, prophethood, and whether Ahmadi’s followed the same Kalima as Muslims or not.

 He began writing about the life of Muhammad (saw).
 His articles appeared again in Ahmadiyya periodicals.
 Those articles were edited and turned into books.
 This book is now in english on the Qadiani-Ahmadi website.
 Its called, “The Life of the Seal of the Prophets“.
 There are 3 volumes.
 We are not sure how much editing was done, that still needs to be explore.
 However, in this era, the Mirza family was calling child marriage as normal.